• Skip to primary navigation

 Store leftover orange pretzel salad in an airtight container in the fridge for up to 3 days.

-If you plan to make this dessert ahead of time, don’t try to swap out the cool whip for fresh whipped cream.
+If you plan to make this dessert ahead of time, don’t try to swap out the whipped topping for fresh whipped cream.
 The cream will soften the pretzels and make them soggy, while whipped topping will.

 Delicious Orange Recipes to Make